SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Experiments

 SnapStream compression enables larger decoding batch sizes within the fixed memory budget of a 16-socket node, assuming the model runs entirely in HBM.
 For long sequence sizes, the KV-cache contributes significantly to the memory footprint; to avoid replicating the KV-cache across sockets, we run the MLA operator with $\text{DP16}$.
 Combined with the $4\times$ compressed KV-cache, this results in a $4\times$ increase in the maximum attainable batch size, as summarized in Table~\ref{tab:snapstream-results}.

 Table~\ref{tab:snapstream-results} also shows the impact of KV-cache compression on decoding throughput when using the maximum batch size allowed for each sequence length.
-Throughput was measured on a single $16\times$SN40L node and averaged over 10 runs.
+Throughput was measured on a single SN40L-16 node and averaged over 10 runs.
 The reported values are scaled by 2.4 to account for the average number of tokens accepted per forward pass, assuming an 80\% acceptance rate in Multi-Token Prediction (MTP).
-During decoding, all computations operate directly on the compressed KV-cache, eliminating the need for decompression and preserving compute efficiency.
 The combination of a smaller memory footprint and higher batch-level parallelism yields substantial end-to-end throughput gains — up to $4.3\times$ — for the evaluated configurations.
-These results highlight that SnapStream not only enables longer sequences and larger batches within the same memory budget but also directly improves decode performance through better hardware utilization and reduced memory bandwidth pressure.
+These results highlight that SnapStream not only enables longer sequences and larger batches within the same memory budget but also directly improves decoding performance through better hardware utilization and reduced memory bandwidth pressure.